 Is an employer required to provide a vaccination program for Hepatitis B?

 Where there is a significant risk of contracting Hepatitis B at work, a vaccination protocol should be included in an immunisation policy for prevention and control of infectious disease for the workplace.
-Where needed, vaccination should be available free of charge to employees.
+Where needed, vaccination should be made available free of charge to employees.

 Jobs at risk of Hep B exposure